Sapientia01/Interactive-Rating/README.md

 ## The challenge

-Your challenge is to build out this interactive rating component and get it looking as close to the design as possible.
+This challenge is to build out this interactive rating component and get it looking as close to the design as possible.

 The users can: